SeldonIO/insurance-claims-scv2-demo/README.md

 * Trigger joins
 * Model reuse across pipelines
 * Inspect command of Seldon CLI
+* Using Triton and MLServer models in the same pipeline

 In addition, it provides examples of building GRPC inference requests for SCv2 with Python code, using custom Python code as a Triton model, and uploading a SKlearn pipeline to MLServer.